facebookresearch/BenchMARL/README.md

 [![Static Badge](https://img.shields.io/badge/Benchmarks-Wandb-yellow)]()
 -->

+### What is BenchMARL 🧐?

 BenchMARL is a Multi-Agent Reinforcement Learning (MARL) training library created to enable reproducibility and benchmarking across different MARL algorithms and environments.
 Its mission is to present a standardized interface that allows easy integration of new algorithms and environments to provide a fair comparison with existing solutions.
 BenchMARL uses [TorchRL](https://github.com/pytorch/rl) as its backend, which grants it high performance and state-of-the-art implementations.
-BenchMARL data reporting is compatible with [marl-eval](https://sites.google.com/view/marl-standard-protocol/home) for standardized and statistically strong evaluations.
+It also uses [hydra](https://hydra.cc/docs/intro/) for flexible and modular configuration, and its data reporting is compatible with [marl-eval](https://sites.google.com/view/marl-standard-protocol/home) for standardised and statistically strong evaluations.

+BenchMARL **core design tenets** are:
+* _Reproducibility through systematical grounding and standardization of configuration_
+* _Standardised and statistically-strong plotting and reporting_
+* _Experiments that are independent of the algorithm, environment, and model choices_
+* _Breadth over the MARL ecosystem_
+* _Easy implementation of new algorithms, environments, and models_
+* _Leveraging the know-how and infrastructure of [TorchRL](https://github.com/pytorch/rl), without reinventing the wheel_

+### Why would I BenchMARL 🤔?

+Why would you BenchMARL, I see you ask.
+Well, you can BenchMARL to compare different algorithms, environments, models, to check how your new research compares to existing ones, or if you just want to approach the domain and want to easily take a picture of the landscape.

+### Table of contents

 - [BenchMARL](#benchmarl)
   * [How to use](#how-to-use)